ma6/ma6.github.io/README.md

 ## Git Repository

-You may use a tool like https://www.sourcetreeapp.com/ to clone the git repository and manage git commit / pull requests.
+You may use a tool like https://www.sourcetreeapp.com/ or https://desktop.github.com/ to clone the git repository and manage git commit / pull requests.
 You may also use the Terminal:

 ```git clone https://github.com/ma6/ma6.github.io.git```